christian-schw/devops-capstone-project/README.md

 The service is now running.<br>
 The curl command is used to make REST calls to the implemented endpoints.<br>
 <br>
-The demonstration of "Create an Account" endpoint using the following command:<br>
+The demonstration of `Create an Account` endpoint using the following command:<br>

 ```
 curl -i -X POST http://127.0.0.1:5000/accounts \